-Above: The Aluminess Generator Box and rear bumper system also carries her bike
+Above: The generator box and rear bumper system also carries her bike

 People look at my rear bumper and see that it’s enormous and think it’s really heavy.
 But, it’s only about 80 pounds because it’s made of aircraft aluminum.
 It also matches the truck, and it looks really nice.

-I have aluminum scissor steps that attach to the bumper with a linch pins.
+I have aluminum scissor steps that attach to the bumper with linchpins.
 It takes like five minutes to get set-up, which I love.

 I also added a bike rack.
 The rack has two curved arms that I attached to the top of the open Aluminess box in the back of the camper.
 I have an off-road Cannondale bike that’s about twenty-five pounds.

 There is a state park plantation in Florida that’s huge.
 I was glad I had the bike as opposed to walking, or missing it because I was in the truck.
 The tunnel of trees there is awesome!
 I have also used my bike in Napa, Corpus Christi, and Cape Hatteras.

 Above: Sophie and the sunset

 TCM: Your email blasts are labeled 365 Tour.
 Was your tour exactly 365 days?